10 May 2023

 Conclusion

 In this blog post, we’ve introduced Apache Flink at a high level and highlighted some of its features.
 While we would suggest those who are interested in adding stream processing to their organizations to take a survey of the different stream processing frameworks available, we’re also confident that Flink would be a top choice for any use case.
 At DeltaStream, although we are detached from using any particular compute engine, we have chosen to use Flink for the reasons explained above.
 DeltaStream is a unified, serverless stream processing platform that takes the pain out of managing your streaming stores and launching stream processing queries.
-If you’re interested in learning more about DeltaStream, you can check out our blog series or reach out to our team.
+If you’re interested in learning more get a free trial of DeltaStream.